william-santini/WiSSkHy/README.md

 # WiSSkHy
 Wiki Soft Suite for Hydrology

 ## Introduction
-Local environment for hydrological data management using an SQLite database and open-source tools.
-Enables:
+WiSSkHy is a local environment for hydrological data management using an SQLite database and open-source tools.
+It enables:
 - data storage (local SQLite db)
 - data cleaning
 - data wrangling